cyber-dojo-retired/starter-fat/docs/README.md

   {}
 ```
 - returns two arrays; the language-test-framework display_names and the exercises names
-for the starter service's currently installed languages start-point, eg
+for the currently installed languages start-point, eg
 ```
   { "language_start_points": {
       "languages": [